pierrediedhiou/cybersecurity-journey/glossary.md

   ## Y
 - **yescrypt** — A modern scalable password hashing scheme, default and recommended choice on new Linux systems.
 Prefix: $y$
+- **YARA** — A tool used to identify and classify malware by creating rules that describe patterns found in malicious files.
+Rules can match strings, byte sequences or behavioral patterns
 ## Z
 - **Zero-Day** — A vulnerability unknown to the software vendor with no available patch